anirudh123456197/vaccine-medical_tracker/README.md

- THE MAIN GOAL IS TO REDUCING BLACK MARKETING AND HOARDING BY BRINGING IN TRANSPARENCY. done by a decentralized system created using a blockchain this is a work in progress the HTML page needs some work and has to be connected to the script.
+ THE MAIN GOAL IS TO REDUCING BLACK MARKETING AND HOARDING BY BRINGING IN TRANSPARENCY. done by a decentralized system created using a blockchain and its hashing algo this is a work in progress the HTML page needs some work and has to be connected to the script.

 The end product that I want to achieve is that :